Form

 The practical questions.

-What jobs is 3M Angled Sanding Sponges (6-pack) — Wet or Dry best for?
+What is the 3M Angled Sanding Sponges actually good at?

-3M Angled Sanding Sponges (6-pack) — Wet or Dry is a good fit for drywall, wet sanding, and curved surfaces.
+Wet-or-dry foam that gets into the corners rigid paper sulks about.
 Squeezes into any contour, rinses clean, and comes back ready.
 Angled for corners.
 Not everything worth reaching for needs to be rigid.
+In short: it earns its keep on drywall, wet sanding, and curved surfaces.

 Rough start.
 Smooth finish.
 The gap between is where the work happens.